I love coloring. I always have. I recently decided that I wanted to color, gosh darnit, and so I would get some coloring books and colored pencils.

 What I didn’t expect is that the pencil sharpener is designed to hold the pencil in place for you; the faceplate pulls out and keeps the pencil from wobbling, reducing the chance of the tip breaking off.
 It’s really high quality and didn’t cost a lot.
 Yay!

 As for the Star Wars coloring books, I dunno when I will get to them.
-None of the other coloring pages have taken me so much time as that first one (it helps that I’m leaving white space), but I’m still happy just trucking along on that first coloring book.
-It’s designed to be easy to open flat and I’m kinda lazy, which helps. xD
+None of the other coloring pages have taken me so much time as that first one.
+(It helps that I’m leaving white space.)
+I’m still happy just trucking along on that first coloring book, though.
+It’s designed to be easy to open flat and I’m kinda lazy, which makes it more attractive. xD

 The Force Awakening book has a lot of fun double-page spreads like the one pictured above.
-It strikes a pretty good mix of realistic and fun in general, but because of that it’s harder to decide how I want to color things.
+It strikes a pretty good mix of realistic and fun in general.
+Because of that, though, it’s harder to decide how I want to color things.
 I’m torn between coloring all the BB-8s like the real deal and doing an Andy Warhol style psychedelic color extravaganza.

 The other Star Wars coloring book, though, is just incredible.
-A lot of the pages are mandalas made of things like X-wings and Jar Jar head outlines, but it also has full page portraits of characters surrounded by abstract, kinda-floral-but-not-really flair and double-page spreads of droid heads repeated over and over, packed like a wall of sardine cans.
+A lot of the pages are mandalas made of things like X-wings and Jar Jar head outlines.
+It also has full page portraits, however, of characters surrounded by abstract, kinda-floral-but-not-really flair.
+Additionally, there are double-page spreads of droid heads repeated over and over, packed like a wall of sardine cans.

-I felt like I was taking a risk buying this book because there was no internal preview, but between the cost of the three other coloring books and getting a second HDD, I figured I was already blowing a bunch of money so why not.
-10/10, would risk again, because this book makes me so very happy, even just flipping through pages.
+I felt like I was taking a risk buying this book online because there was no internal preview.
+Between the cost of the three other coloring books and getting a second HDD, though, I figured I was already blowing a bunch of money, so why not.
+10/10, would risk again.
+This book makes me so very happy, even just flipping through pages.